What is Car sharing?

-Carsharing is part of a larger trend of shared mobility.
+Car sharing is part of a larger trend of shared mobility.
 Shared mobility includes all modes of travel that offer short-term access to transportation on an on-needed basis either for personal transportation or goods delivery.

-In Denmark, the platform GoMore allows you to catch a ride with a driver or owner of a car.
-For example, a normal average sized 5 seater family car can have space for 4 other passenger besides the driver.
+In Denmark, GoMore allows you to catch a ride with a driver or owner of a car.
+For example, an average-sized 5-seater family car can have space for 4 other passengers besides the driver.

 Thus, allowing the driver or owner of the car to earn money (or splitting the transportation costs) while going to a destination they were already planning on going by picking up people headed that way as well.

-These people headed to the same place as you and roughly around the same time and also paying for their “share” of the ride would be a fraction what it would cost for a bus, train or plane ticket.
+These people headed to the same place as you and roughly around the same time and also paying for their “share” of the ride would be a fraction of what it would cost for a bus, train, or plane ticket.

-GoMore gives you multiple of options within the shared economy, you can either loan out your vehicle for small periods of time, catch a ride with someone with the same destination as you or lease a car through GoMore with one of their fleet vehicles and then when you are not using it, loan it out to other GoMore customers.
+GoMore gives you multiple options within the shared economy, you can either loan out your vehicle for small periods, catch a ride with someone with the same destination as you, or lease a car through GoMore with one of their fleet vehicles and then when you are not using it, loan it out to other GoMore customers.

-The AutoPi is able to reduce some of the concerns and obstacles with short term car sharing, through its many features.
+The AutoPi IoT Platform can reduce some of the concerns and obstacles with short-term car sharing, through its many features.

-In today’s Carsharing industry, if a private person want to use one of the many platforms to lease out their car or share it with, for example, GoMore, the AutoPi dongle is useful in how it is utilized to keep a continuous status update and diagnostic running on the vehicle in question.
+In today’s car sharing industry, if a private person wants to use one of the many platforms to lease out their car or share it, the AutoPi TMU device is useful in how it is utilized to keep a continuous status update and diagnostic running on the vehicle.

-Any combination of all of the above could be made using the built in if-this-then-that system.
+Any combination of all of the above could be made using the built-in if-this-then-that system.
 And the rules could be combined with a lot of other systems as well.
-You configure your own system and setup the rules you want to enforce and who you want to enforce them on.
+You configure your system and set up the rules you want to enforce and who you want to enforce them on.

 The image below gives an overview of how the flow of information is between all systems and how they work together:

-The user is identified on entering the car, this could be done through Bluetooth or with an external NFC reader.
-The AutoPi dongle connects to the car and ensures communication with the car.
+The user is identified upon entering the car, this could be done through Bluetooth or with an external NFC reader.
+The AutoPi device connects to the car and ensures communication with the car.

-User based rules are downloaded to the AutoPi dongle from a cloud dashboard.
-Warnings to the owner of the car is send from the Cloud.
-Warnings to the driver of the car is send through the built in speaker.
+User-based rules are downloaded to the AutoPi device from the AutoPi cloud dashboard.
+Warnings to the owner of the car are sent from the Cloud.
+Warnings to the driver of the car are sent through the built-in speaker.

-This is but one of the few ways that the AutoPi Dongle complements the shared mobility industry and how it works within the field.
-Another way that the AutoPi devices complements the shared mobility industry is in how one can manage a fleet of carsharing vehicles on a corporate level.
+This is but one of the few ways that the AutoPi device complements the shared mobility industry and how it works within the field.
+Another way that the AutoPi devices complement the shared mobility industry is in how one can manage a fleet of car sharing vehicles on a corporate level.

-This is done in similar fashion and on the same premise as the commercial car sharing, but whereas the business will have a fleet of vehicles readily available in parking lots or warehouses spread around a city, for people who rent them out.
+This is done in a similar fashion and on the same premise as commercial car sharing, but the business will have vehicle fleets readily available in parking lots or warehouses spread around a city, for people who rent them out.

-Furthermore, the AutoPi Dongle also monitors the car health of the fleet and can continuously run diagnostics so the business can stay up to date on the status of each vehicle and if any errors or problems should arises the AutoPi can flag them and thus they can be solved as soon as they are discovered.
+Furthermore, the AutoPi device also monitors the car health of the fleet and can continuously run diagnostics so the business can stay up to date on the status of each vehicle if any errors or problems should arise the AutoPi can flag them and thus they can be solved as soon as they are discovered.

-We hope this has given you an idea of what the AutoPi is capable of in regards to Carsharing and leasing out your vehicle in short term sharing.
+We hope this has given you an idea of what the AutoPi is capable of regarding car sharing and leasing out your vehicle in short-term sharing.